A dark room. The only

 disability, misfortune, or devastation is not the final

 verdict of life.
-This is, I would offer, is a most blessed
+This is, I would offer, is a most

 hope.